 |Application Real-Time Monitoring Service (ARMS)||✔️||✔️

-For more information, see Enable ARMS for an external Kubernetes cluster.
+For more information, see Enable ARMS for a registered Kubernetes cluster.

 |ARMS Prometheus monitoring||✔️||✔️

-For more information, see Enable ARMS Prometheus for an external Kubernetes cluster.
+For more information, see Enable ARMS Prometheus for a registered Kubernetes cluster.

 |Architecture characteristics discovery provided by Application High Availability Service (AHAS)||✔️||✔️

 |Application throttling provided by AHAS||✔️||✔️

 For more information, see Create a Kubernetes event center for an external Kubernetes cluster.

 For more information, see Deploy alibaba-cloud-metrics-adapter in a registered cluster.

 The supported network policies vary based on the environment in which the registered cluster is deployed.